CardCounter/image-bwg-clustering/README.md

 # Image BWG Clustering

-Utility script to cluster images into binary or trinary black/white/grey (BWG) representations.
-Images placed in the `input/` directory are clustered with either a pixel based renderer or a stylised circular representation and saved to the `output/` directory.
-By default, pixel mode exports 512×512 PNG files, while circle mode clusters on a 24×24 grid and renders crisp circular dots that are upscaled to 512×512 for easier viewing.
+Utility script to cluster images into binary or trinary black/white/grey (BWG) representations, or into quad-tone ASCII art.
+Images placed in the `input/` directory are clustered with a pixel based renderer, a stylised circular representation, or exported as ASCII art and saved to the `output/` directory.
+By default, pixel mode exports 512×512 PNG files, circle mode clusters on a 24×24 grid and renders crisp circular dots that are upscaled to 512×512, and ASCII mode produces a 64×64-character text file.

 ## Requirements